10 Ports in Atlantic Canada Have Potential to Be Primary Hubs for Offshore Wind Development

 There is a lack of publicly available information about port infrastructure to support offshore wind development in Atlantic Canada.

-The Assessment of Atlantic Canadian Ports to Support Offshore Wind Development project will highlight capabilities, identify gaps , and provide conclusions and recommendations related to potential involvement by Atlantic Canadian ports in offshore wind development.
+The Assessment of Atlantic Canadian Ports to Support Offshore Wind Development project will highlight capabilities, identify gaps, and provide conclusions and recommendations related to potential involvement by Atlantic Canadian ports in offshore wind development.

-How we’re addressing it
+How we addressed it

 Net Zero Atlantic is a leading independent energy research organization advancing Atlantic Canada’s transition to a low-carbon future.
 We recognize ports as being essential to establishing the infrastructure needed to complete the energy transition underway now.
 We are assessing how ready our region’s port infrastructure is for the offshore wind industry.